Skip to content

 Sharing Equity with Select Employees

-Many companies, especially relatively new companies, want to share equity with select employees as a way to attract, retain, and/or motivate them.
+Many companies, especially relatively new companies, want to share equity with select key employees as a way to attract, retain, and/or motivate them.
 In some cases, they want them to buy shares, but this is not usually a practical option because employees generally do not have either the disposable income, the risk tolerance, or both.

 There are a number of ways to provide these grants: